Film: The Wild World of Batwoman

 - No Smoking: The Batgirls shoot Flanagan some seriously nasty looks when he offers them a cigarette.

 - Rummage Sale Reject: Katherine Victor made her own costume.

 - Scare Chord: Done unintentionally with a ringing phone.

 - Secret Identity: Averted.
 Batwoman is apparently Batwoman 24/7 and is even listed so in the phone book.

 - Slipping a Mickey: Done a lot.
-A batgirl is kidnapped this way & you have the "Happy Pill" stupidity with the soup & chocolate milk.
+A batgirl is kidnapped this way and you have the "Happy Pill" stupidity with the soup and chocolate milk.